backdoordetectors/backdoordetectors.github.io/index.md

 <a name="cleanBackdoorSec"></a>

+We evaluate the performance of backdoored on clean and poisoned signs to verify the goal of attackers: the backdoored model should perform identical to the benign model on clean signs while activate the backdoor to the targeted label when trigger is presented.

+&nbsp;

 {% include youtubePlayer.html id=page.cleanBackdoor %}

 &nbsp;&nbsp;

 # Input-Agnostic Attacks {#inputAgnostic}
+&nbsp;

+Below are demos for Input-agnostic attacks, one of the attacker's goal

 &nbsp;
 ## Attack Ahead STOP sign in the real world